votingworks/vxmail/docs/product-spec.md

   corresponding button, and the scanning process pauses while election officials locate and set aside that ballot envelope.
 VxMail records digitally that this envelope was rejected.
-Scanning ballot envelopes continues, one small batch at a time.
+Scanning ballot envelopes continues, one small batch at a time, and rejected envelopes can be further adjudicated as necessary.
-* When all ballots have been scanned, the VxMail Ballot Manager produces an export of successful and unsuccessful voter IDs, including digital images for both sides of the corresponding ballot envelopes.
+* When all ballots have been scanned, the VxMail Ballot Manager produces an export of all ballots received, along with accepted and rejected voter signatures, including digital images for both sides of the corresponding ballot envelopes.
 These can then be uploaded into the state voter management system to record that those voters have cast a ballot.

-If the integration with the state's voter IDs and signature files is not an option, election officials may instead use their existing Election Management System and look up voter records as ballot envelopes come in, either by scanning a voter ID barcode that appears on the ballot return envelope, or by manually looking up the voter record.
+If integration with the state's Election Management System is not an option, election officials may instead use their existing Election Management System and look up voter records as ballot envelopes come in, either by scanning a voter ID barcode that appears on the ballot return envelope, or by manually looking up the voter record.

 ### Opening envelopes and extracting ballots

-Depending larger counties, VxMail includes an off-the-shelf automatic envelope opener and letter extractor, reducing the personnel needed for opening ballots.
-For smaller counties, VxMail includes an affordable automatic letter opener.
+For larger jurisdictions, VxMail includes an off-the-shelf automatic envelope opener and letter extractor, reducing the personnel needed for opening envelopes and extracting ballots.
+For smaller jurisdictions, VxMail includes an affordable automatic letter opener, and ballots are extracted manually.

 ### Scanning and tabulating ballots